Crankums/crankums/README.md

 - 😄 Pronouns: he/him/his

-- ⚡ Fun fact: I am retired dancer, choreographer, and bike mechanic. 🚲🕺
+- ⚡ Fun fact: I am retired dancer, choreographer, and bike mechanic.
+I have a masters in Theatre and Performance Studies from University of Chicago, and I still work part-time as a mechanic at Johnny Sprockets in Chicago. 🚲🕺